It’s generally safe to have sex while you’re pregnant. Most couples can engage in sexual intercourse throughout pregnancy up until delivery day.

 Here’s a look at what’s safe, what’s not, and when you should call your doctor.

 You might already know that sex is different during pregnancy.
-More blood is flowing to your vagina, your breasts are likely swollen, and they might be more sensitive.
-Sex might feel better or worse for these reasons.
+Sex might feel better or worse for the following reasons:

 Your hormones are also at play.
 They can change your emotional and physical feelings regarding sexual activity.

-If you have placenta previa, a risk of preterm labor, or other pregnancy complications, talk to your doctor.
-Abstinence might not help your situation, but pelvic rest is usually recommended as a precaution.
+Abstinence might not help your situation, but pelvic rest is usually recommended as a precaution to avoid complications.

 Worried about baby?
 Remember that your little one is nestled safely in the amniotic sac and cushioned by your strong uterine muscles.
-Your cervix and mucous plug provide an additional barrier of protection.
+Your cervix and mucus plug provide an additional barrier of protection.

-Don’t fret if you aren’t in the mood.
-You may feel sick, tired, or not very sexy as the months roll on.
+Don’t fret if you aren’t “in the mood.”
+As the months roll on, you may feel sick, tired, or not very sexy.

-It’s more than OK to skip the physical intimacy and enjoy snuggle time instead.
+It’s more than fine to skip sex and enjoy snuggle time instead.
+Physical intimacy can involve so much more than sex.
 Just listen to your body and do what’s right for you.
+You might try:

 You might experience contractions during and after sex.
 They can occur after orgasm or intercourse.
-These contractions are usually normal, like Braxton-Hicks, and don’t produce cervical changes.
+They’re usually normal, such as Braxton-Hicks contractions, and don’t produce cervical changes.

 These contractions happen for a variety of reasons.

-- Your body releases oxytocin when you orgasm.
-It makes your muscles contract.
+- Your body releases oxytocin when you orgasm, making your muscles contract.

-- Your partner’s semen contains prostaglandins that can trigger uterine contractions.
+- Semen contains prostaglandins that can trigger uterine contractions.

 - Your nipples are sensitive during pregnancy.
 If your partner stimulates your nipples during sex, you might experience contractions.